fritzy/Dulcimer/README.md

 Callbacks are always required on functions that include them, and lead with an error-first approach.

-:point\_up: Remeber, options are always optional, meaning you don't have to the argument at all.
+:point\_up: Remember, options are always optional, meaning you don't have to the argument at all.

 ### Common Options